lim147/P0-exception/README.md

 - **TODO** in CGWAT:
     - `genExcp()` (if the interface is changed, also update the use of the function in `P0`)
     - ...

+### Implicit Exception Handling:
+- Index out of bound
+- Division/Mod by 0